 How to Train a Dog to Stay

 Now you’re ready to start training your dog to ‘stay’.
 Before you begin, you’ll need a few things at the ready like a dog collar with a long leash, tasty treats and patience.
 (The last one is arguably the most important).
 If you’re training outside or in a large, private backyard, now is the time to put the leash and collar on your pup.
 If you’re training inside this might not be necessary but it can be useful as it lets your dog know that training is about to take place.
+Check out our guide on the best dog leashes for more info.

 - Step 1